Bluehost Review: Is It the Best Host for Your Site? | 2023

 However, this does mean that all the sites on a given server need equal access to hardware resources.
 That’s where CPU Protection comes in.
 If your site makes excessive demands on the server, then it is deliberately denied access to extra hardware resources.
 The end result is that your site may become inaccessible, or incredibly slow.

-Bluehost ranks highly in our research for value for money, with a score of 4.6/5.
+Bluehost ranks highly in our research for value for money, with a score of 4.7 out of 5 overall.
+Additionally, Bluehost scores the best for price when it comes to VPS, dedicated, and WordPress hosting.
 The best part?
 All Bluehost plans come with a 30-day money back guarantee.
-Shared hosting is Bluehost’s cheapest plan, at $2.95/month for the first year and $7.99/month after that.
-Dedicated hosting is the most expensive plan, starting at $79.99/month.

 Bluehost Starting Prices:

-With such a steep introductory price, you might be wondering if Dedicated hosting is a worthy investment for anyone.
-The answer is yes, it is, but only for someone running a massive site.
+With such a steep introductory price, you might be wondering if dedicated hosting is a worthy investment for anyone.
+After all, Bluehost is the best hosting provider for dedicated hosting, scoring 4.9 out of 5 in our testing.
+The answer to the question is yes, it is, but only for someone running a massive site.
 A dedicated server means that your site is the only site on the server, and can use all of its resources.
 Dedicated plans make sense for sites that generate huge levels of traffic (like a successful ecommerce brand).
 It’s definitely something you work your way up to, though – no website has to start out on a dedicated plan!

 Bluehost Pricing vs Competitor Pricing